Diode

 Reverse recovery loss is one of the main sources of thermal loss in diodes.
 The diode dissipates energy every time it turns off, from its conducting state to the open-circuit state.

-In this block, reverse recovery losses are applied by stepping up the junction temperature with a value equal to the reverse recovery loss divided by the total thermal mass at the junction.
+The block applies reverse recovery losses by stepping up the junction temperature with a value equal to the reverse recovery loss divided by the total thermal mass at the junction.

 If you set the Reverse recovery loss model parameter to